lizawilliamson050/notes/README.md

 - "Premature optimization is the root of all evil" - Donald Knuth.

 Focus on writing clear and correct code first, and only optimize when necessary.
 Optimization done too early can lead to complex and hard-to-maintain code, while the actual bottleneck might be elsewhere.
 Measure performance before and after making changes, and always keep simplicity and readability in mind.

+# 2023-12-19
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's better to write clear, simple code first and optimize only where necessary.